Personal consumption expenditures price index: Comparison to CPI

 The above chart is illustrative but may not reflect current values.
 The comparisons in the table above will vary over time as the relative weights of the components of the indexes change.
 The CPI base price and weightings are adjusted every two years.

-The above table illustrates two commonly discussed important differences between the PCE deflator and CPI-U. The first is the relative importance of housing, which is due in part to the difference in scope mentioned above.
+The above table illustrates two commonly discussed important differences between the PCE deflator and CPI-U. The first major difference is the relative importance of housing, which is due in part to the difference in scope mentioned above.
 CPI contains a large component of owner-equivalent rent, which by definition is an imputed value and not a real direct expenditure.
 The second major difference in weight is healthcare.
 This again stems from the definition of the index and the surveys used.
-CPI measures only the out-of-pocket healthcare costs of households where PCE includes healthcare purchased on behalf of households by third parties, including employer-provided health insurance.
+CPI measures only the out-of-pocket healthcare costs of households, while PCE includes healthcare purchased on behalf of households by third parties, including employer-provided health insurance.
 In the United States, employer health insurance is a large component and accounts for much of the difference in weights.

 Another notable difference is that prices and weightings of the CPI are based on household surveys, while those of the PCE are based on business surveys.
 One reason for the difference in formulas is that not all the data needed for the Fisher-Ideal formula is available monthly even though it is considered superior.
 CPI is a practical alternative used to give a quicker read on prices in the previous month.
 PCE is typically revised three times in each of the months following the end of a quarter, and then the entire NIPA tables are re-based annually and every five years.
 Despite all these conceptual and methodological differences, the two indexes track fairly closely when averaged over several years.